NERSC/sc22-dl-tutorial/README.md

 * `lr_schedule`, to choose how to scale up learning rate, or change the start and end learning rates.
 * `global_batch_size`.
 We ask that you limit yourself to a maximum of 8 GPUs initially for this section, to ensure everyone gets sufficient access to compute resources.

+You should also consider the following questions:
+* *What are the limitations to scaling up batch size and learning rates?*
+* *What would happen to the learning curves and runtime if we did "strong scaling" instead (hold global batch size fixed as we increase GPUs, and respectively decrease the local batch size)?*

 ## Multi-GPU performance profiling and optimization